ec-jrc/lisflood-model/3_optLISFLOOD_water-use/index.md

 -   fracgwused.nc (values between 0 and 1)
 -   fracncused.nc (values between 0 and 1)

-LISFLOOD consequently automatically assumes that the remaining water (1-fracgwused-fracncused) is derived from surface water.
+LISFLOOD consequently automatically assumes that the remaining water (1-fracgwused-fracncused) is derived from various sources of surface water.
 Surface water sources for abstraction may consist of lakes, reservoirs and rivers themselves.
 Details are explained below in a seperate paragraph.

 ## Groundwater abstractions